Note: Updated 24 Feb 2024

 The following article contains links to firmware downgrades which will enable your generic cartridges to work again.
 If you recently updated your HP printers firmware or it automatically updated itself and your inks were no longer recognized then this is the solution.

-This only works for generic cartridges which use the Amex brand microchips.
-This covers all of the Ink hub range and many other generic brands.
+This only works for generic cartridges which use the Apex brand microchips.
+This covers all of the Ink Hub range and many other generic brands.
 We have tested the downgrade on the HP955XL printers and it works a treat.

 Simply follow the appropriate link below for your cartridge model, download the free firmware downgrade and follow the instructions for your printer model.